wombleton/gitlaw-nz/acts/N/Ngāti Awa Claims Settlement Act 2005.md

 _South Auckland Land District_

-**Area****Location**
+**Area** **Location**

-Kohi PointAs shown on SO 61401
+Kohi Point As shown on SO 61401

-Mokorua Scenic ReserveAs shown on SO 310381
+Mokorua Scenic Reserve As shown on SO 310381

-Ōhope Scenic ReserveAs shown on SO 61696
+Ōhope Scenic Reserve As shown on SO 61696

-Moutohorā (Whale Island) Wildlife Management ReserveAs shown on SO 61405
+Moutohorā (Whale Island) Wildlife Management Reserve As shown on SO 61405

-Part Ōhiwa HarbourAs shown on SO 61441
+Part Ōhiwa Harbour As shown on SO 61441

-Te Kaokaoroa Historic ReserveAs shown on SO 61402
+Te Kaokaoroa Historic Reserve As shown on SO 61402

-Former Matahina A5 BlockAs shown on SO 61685
+Former Matahina A5 Block As shown on SO 61685

 ## Part 2
 Statutory areas for which both statutory acknowledgement and deed of recognition provided

 _South Auckland Land District_

-**Area****Location**
+**Area** **Location**

-Uretara IslandAs shown on SO 61690
+Uretara Island As shown on SO 61690

-Whakatāne RiverAs shown on SO 61404
+Whakatāne River As shown on SO 61404

-Rangitaiki RiverAs shown on SO 61406
+Rangitaiki River As shown on SO 61406

-Tarawera RiverAs shown on SO 61403
+Tarawera River As shown on SO 61403

 ---